sal55/langs/MDescr.md

     term.[expr] :=              Bit or bitfield of integer (depends whether expr is a range) (term, term, ...) :=        Multiple assignment
 ````
-It can also be a more complex term that yields any the of above, for example:
+It can also be a more complex term that yields any of the of above, for example:
 ````
     if a then b else p^ fi :=   2-way select, assign to b or p^
 ````
 But these are rarely used, and have fallen into disuse.
 They need to be checked out.

+#### Multiple Assignments

 For multiple assignments like this:
 ````